M4DM0e/M4DM0e.github.io/_posts/2023-01-06-cognito-misconfig.md

 ## Introduction:
-While testing an app, which I'll refer to as `redacted.com`, focused on cashback and vouchers, I noticed it used Amazon Cognito-IDP for login and sign-up processes.
+While testing an app, which I'll refer to as `redacted.com`, focused on cashback and vouchers, I noticed it uses Amazon Cognito-IDP for login and sign-up processes.
 Cognito-IDP is known for some misconfiguration vulnerabilities, as highlighted in several other write-ups:

 [Amazon cognito misconfiguration](https://systemweakness.com/amazon-cognito-misconfiguration-4e90d14377c7)
 [Hunting For AWS Cognito Security Misconfigurations](https://www.yassineaboukir.com/talks/NahamConEU2022.pdf)